practicusai/docs/docs/k8s-setup.md

 helm install practicus-sampledb practicusai/practicus-sampledb \
   --namespace prt-ns
 ```
+In order to connect to this database **inside the kubernetes cluster** you can use the below address:

+* prt-svc-sampledb.prt-ns.svc.cluster.local

 Please note that if you installed the sample database with the above defaults, the rest of the installation will already have the sample database address and credentials set as the default for easier testing.